paralus/paralus/README.md

 ### Using `docker-compose`

-Run following Docker Compose command to setup all requirements like Postgres db, Kratos etc. for the rcloud-base.
+Run following Docker Compose command to setup all requirements like Postgres db, Kratos etc. for the core.

 _This will start up postgres and elasticsearch as well as kratos and run the kratos migrations.
 It will also run all the necessary